itsdeepesh5/CourseProject/README.md

 *Tidy dataset Programming by  itsdeepesh5*

-The Test and Training data was combined and cleaned using R programming - **run_analytics.R**
+The Test and Training data was combined and cleaned using R programming - **run_analysis.R**

-R file *run_analytics.R* can be executed after putting dataset in the working directory
+R file *run_analysis.R* can be executed after putting dataset in the working directory

 Following steps have been performed to clean and create a Tidy dataset :-
 - Copy Samsung Data set into the working directory